Conceptual blending: Blending

-The example of a blend - Buddhist Monk
+Example of a blend – Buddhist monk

-To illustrate how the blend works Fauconnier and Turner present the riddle of the Buddhist Monk, which was originally discussed by Arthur Koestler in his book The Act of Creation (1964):
+To illustrate how the blend works, Fauconnier and Turner present the riddle of the Buddhist monk, which was originally discussed by Arthur Koestler in his book The Act of Creation (1964):

 A Buddhist monk begins at dawn one day walking up a mountain, reaches the top at sunset, meditates at the top for several days until one dawn when he begins to walk back to the foot of the mountain, which he reaches at sunset.
 Making no assumptions about his starting or stopping or about his pace during the trips, prove that there is a place on the path which he occupies at the same hour of the day on the two separate journeys.

 Solving the problem requires imagining the scenario in which the monk simultaneously goes up and down the mountain on the same day.
 Although this situation is fictional and improbable, it can still lead to the solution.
 With the problem described in this new way, it is easy now to understand that there must be a place and time when the monk meets himself during his journey.
 This "meeting" provides the proof that there is a place on the path asked for in the riddle.

 A scenario in which the monk goes up one day is represented in this case as a one input space, whereas the day he goes down is the second input.
 The connection between the monk in one input space and the monk in the other input space is considered as an example of cross-space mapping.
 The generic space includes, for instance, the mountain path as it is the common element present in both inputs.

 The blended space is where the integration happens.
 Whereas some elements, such as the day and the mountain’s path, are combined and mapped onto the blended space as one, other elements, such as monks, are projected separately.
 Because the projection preserved the time of a day and the monk’s motion’s direction during projection, there are two separate monks in the blend.
 In this space, it is also possible to “run” the new structure leading to the monk’s meeting with himself.